JadoJodo/JadoJodo/README.md

 # Oi!

 I'm Jado ("dʒeɪdoʊ").
-I am the Director of Development @ [TracTru](https://tractru.com), as well as a passionate back-end developer who loves writing in PHP & Go.
-I don't care for JavaScript/TypeScript, but don't let that stop us from being friends. 😃
+I am the Director of Development @ [TracTru](https://tractru.com), as well as a passionate back-end developer who loves writing in strongly-typed languages (like PHP & Go).
+I don't care as much for JavaScript/TypeScript, but don't let that stop us from being friends. 😃

 ## The Fun Stuff